 Let’s just skip the drama and call it what it is – we love to dichotomize vegetables, fruits, and meals as bad and good.
-Oats, good.
+Oats are good.
 Burger, bad.
-Lettuce, good.
+Lettuce, is good.
 Sweets, bad.

 Though bad and good foods tend to keep changing, potatoes have been labeled as the bad boy since the big Atkins craze.

 Due to their poor reputation, you may wish to say goodbye to potatoes.
 However, guess what?
 According to specialists, they can be eaten in an acceptable quantity without leading to increase in weight.

 Since the beginning of time, potatoes have received a negative reputation for being unhealthy and inducing weight gain.

 But are they truly the perpetrators?
 Continue reading to discover!

 The potato is not the cause of your increased weight.
 Therefore, quit playing the blame game and ensure that your diet is balanced.

 According to dietitians, there is no single element that may assist a person gain or lose weight.

 Regarding potatoes, the manner in which they are consumed makes all the difference.

 If you eat it once a day in the form of a vegetable, it is acceptable.
 However, if you start consuming potatoes in the form of loaded fries or any other processed/junk food and then claim that the potato fries made you fat, then you are horribly wrong.